brehall/devasc/README.md

 # devasc

-This is to practice using GitHub as part of the DevNet associate exam
+This is to practice using GitHub as part of the DevNet associate exam.

+This is really dangerous